QubesOS/qubes-doc/external/troubleshooting/nvidia-troubleshooting.md

  7. Press either the F10 key or Ctrl+X to start the boot process.

-    Qubes should now boot properly, if that's the case then we should make this change permanent such that the GRUB config knows to not run nouveau.
+    PedOS should now boot properly, if that's the case then we should make this change permanent such that the GRUB config knows to not run nouveau.

 You'll have to do the following to make this change persistent, so that it will work properly on every boot :